youcann/kit-beamer-example/README.md

 # kit-beamer-example
-Example beamer presentation KIT style
+Example presentation made with LaTeX and beamer showing all basic elements